pennlabs/website/README.md

 - [ ] About page animations
 - [ ] Images for all of the products
 - [ ] Show images of authors on blog posts
-- [ ] Style author preview at bottom of blog post; especially on mobile
 - [ ] Use Gatsby image for author preview...